artalar/reatom/README.md

 Reatom is a mix of all best from MobX and Redux.
 It processes immutable data by separated atoms and use single global store, which make dataflow controllable and predictable, but granular and efficient.

-To get maximum of Reatom and the ecosystem just got to [tutorial](https://www.reatom.dev/tutorial).
+To get maximum of Reatom and the ecosystem just go to [tutorial](https://www.reatom.dev/tutorial).
 If you need something tiny - check out [the core package docs](https://reatom.dev/packages/core).

 ## FAQ